ljlm0402/typescript-express-starter/README.md

 ## Quick Start

 The quickest way to get started is use npx and pass in the name of the project you want to create.
-If you don't specify a project name, the default _express-gen-ts_ will be used instead.
+If you don't specify a project name, the default typescript-express-starter_ will be used instead.

 Create the app: